 Teri Rowe was born in New York and has lived in Arizona since high school.
 She attended the University of Arizona, earning degrees in Physics and Astronomy, and interned with NASA.
 She spent two years working with the National Science Foundation teaching second and third grade science at underprivileged schools in Southern Arizona.
 She also taught professional development courses in science to elementary school teachers throughout the state.

 Teri began her career as a Systems Engineer for Raytheon in Tucson with the team designing the TOW Fire & Forget anti-tank missile system.
 After some time with Raytheon, she found that engineering work didn’t satisfy her need to connect with people or her desire to help others.

-She left the field of engineering and took a job as a paralegal at a personal injury firm to get some exposure to the practice of law, and discovered that she found the work very fulfilling.
-Teri then went on to attend law school at Arizona State University, where she was a senior editor of Jurimetrics: The Journal of Law, Science and Technology.
+She left the field of engineering and took a job as a paralegal at a personal injury firm hoping to get some exposure to the practice of law, and quickly discovered that she found the work fulfilling and rewarding.
+Teri went on to attend law school at Arizona State University, where she was a senior editor of Jurimetrics: The Journal of Law, Science and Technology.